February 12, 2024

-Although you’d think that glass of red wine or spiked eggnog might warm you up fast, alcohol actually decrease your core temperature.
-Research shows “alcohol reverses some reflexes that control body temperature, especially the body’s ability to shiver.”
+Although you’d think that a glass of red wine or spiked eggnog might warm you up fast, alcohol actually decreases your core temperature.
+Research shows that “alcohol reverses some reflexes that control body temperature, especially the body’s ability to shiver.”
 It can also make you perspire, even in cold temperatures, which can further lower your body’s core temperature, putting you at risk for hypothermia.

 Yes, moderate exercise is great for your overall health.
 But a study from the London School of Hygiene and Tropical Medicine found that people who exercised vigorously for at least two and a half hours a week “were about 10 percent less likely to come down with a flu-like illness . . . moderate exercise didn’t seem to have any effect on the flu.”

 When winter arrives, try to get more cardio than usual with your family doctor’s approval.
 Getting your heart to pump faster strengthens both your heart and your immune system.